Qatar Airways Buys 25% Stake In Virgin Australia: Genius & Sneaky

 • For years, Qantas has been actively trying to block Qatar Airways’ growth in Australia, as Australia’s government has protectionist policies in place for Australian airlines

-Emirates is treated much better by the Australian government than Qatar Airways, and that largely comes down to Qantas’ support of Emirates:
+Emirates has historically been treated much better by the Australian government than Qatar Airways, and that largely comes down to Qantas’ support of Emirates:

 • Australia’s bilateral agreement with the UAE allows for 168 weekly flights to Australia’s four main airports